foragepm/forage/docs/add-a-package-manager.md

-# Adding support for another Package Manager to Forest
+# Adding support for another Package Manager to Forage

 Note: This document isn't quite finished yet!